-As of December 31, 2018 and 2017, Management has determined that:
+As of December 31, 2019 and 2018, Management has determined that:

-- (1) ELNY has no direct subprime exposure through investments in subprime mortgage loans. - (2) ELNY has no indirect subprime exposure through mortgage-backed securities at December 31, 2018 and 2017. - (3) ELNY has no underwriting exposure to subprime mortgage risk through mortgage guaranty or financial guaranty insurance coverage.
+- (1) ELNY has no direct subprime exposure through investments in subprime mortgage loans. - (2) ELNY has no indirect subprime exposure through mortgage-backed - (3) ELNY has no underwriting exposure to subprime mortgage risk through mortgage guaranty or financial guaranty insurance coverage.